getmash/wordpress-mash-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Setup and configure Mash's Creator Monetization tools on your wordpress site.
+Setup and configure Mash's Creator Monetization tools on your WordPress site.
 Earn more, learn what your customers love in a new and and interactive way!

-== Description – Creator Monetization Tools ==
+== Overview of Creator Monetization Tools ==

-[Mash](https://getmash.com) makes it easy for creators like you to earn more for your high-quality experiences.
-It’s the fastest & easiest way for your users to donate & pay you for your experiences – no matter the price, large or small.
-Your users can pay, donate and more for any action, usage, event or experience.
+[Mash](https://getmash.com) makes it easy to earn more for your quality experiences.
+It’s the fastest & easiest way for your users to donate & pay for your content – at any price, large or small.
+It works for articles, instant-one-click-donations, video content, downloading files and more.

-**Boosts**, let your fans one-click donate & like at them same time.
-They say “thanks” with $0.05 contribution each click, and you get to learn what they love most – without them having to type in a credit card in every-time.
+**Boosts**, let your fans one-click-donate and say “thanks” at the same time.
+Each tap is a $0.05 contribution, and you get to learn what they love most – without them having to type in a credit card in every-time.

 **Content Monetization Widgets** allow you to earn more in new and interactive ways – no large purchase commitment barriers.
-You set pricing and they pay-as-they-enjoy while watching a great video, to getting secret details like your email.
+You set pricing and they pay-as-they-enjoy to access an article, watch a great video, and even to get secret details like your email.
 You can have your users support you automatically, or with one-click for your amazing experiences.

-**Mash Wallet** enables your users have access to their money to use on your site, across internet, send where they want or get on-boarded quickly.
+**Mash Wallet** enables your users have access to their money to use on your site, across the internet, and to send where they want.

 With Mash, you’re adding payments built for creators – earning while building relationships with more of your fans, in an entirely new and interactive way!
 We’re here to help you unlock better business models that you and your users will love.